PeterK78/Z2X-Programmer/README.md

-> A detailed list of all supported functions can be found on the following page: [Auflistung der unterstützten Decoderfunktionen](https://github.com/PeterK78/Z2X-Programmer/blob/master/Docs/De/SupportedDecoderFeatures.md).
+> A detailed list of all supported functions can be found on the following page: [List of supported decoder features](https://github.com/PeterK78/Z2X-Programmer/blob/master/Docs/De/SupportedDecoderFeatures.md).